Havatra/documentation/docs/index.md

 Demonsaw is provided without installers, as a stand-alone application so that it can be run from or stashed anywhere you want.
 Just download the version you need for your operating system, extract it somewhere, and launch Demonsaw.

-#### Want an Installer?

-The community (dekka) has provided a Linux repository for Debian and Ubuntu, and also has rpm packages for Fedora/Redhat.

-Want to learn more?
-Check out [repo.dsrouters.com](https://repo.dsrouters.com/)

 ## How it Works

 This section will be a rough overview of how Demonsaw works, how it is designed to protect you, and will hopefully take some of the confusion out of the network.